irecsys/CARSKit/README.md

 ### Introduction
 -------------------

 **[CARSKit](https://github.com/irecsys/CARSKit/)** is an open-source Java-based context-aware recommendation engine, where it can be used, modified and distributed under the terms of the GNU General Public License.
-(Java version 1.7 or higher required).
+(JDK 7 or higher required).
 It is specifically designed for context-aware recommendations.

+System Requirements & Compilation:

+* Java Version: JDK 7 or higher is required.

+* Note on Modern JDKs: The latest version, CARSKit v0.4.0, allows you to use newer JDKs (up to JDK 19) as your compilation environment.
+However, to ensure compatibility, you must configure your compiler's source and target release levels (bytecode version) to Java 1.7.

 **[DeepCARSKit](https://github.com/irecsys/DeepCARSKit/)** is an open-source deep-learning based context-aware recommendation library under MIT License.
 It is specifically designed for context-aware recommendations.